Murder of Lesley Molseed: Trial and conviction

 Castree's trial began at Bradford Crown Court on 22 October 2007.
-During the trial, a scientist told a jury how DNA taken from the underwear of Lesley was linked to Castree.
+During the trial, a scientist told a jury how DNA taken from Lesley's knickers was linked to Castree.
 Forensic expert Gemma Escott explained to Bradford Crown Court the chances of the semen samples belonging to anyone other than Castree were one in a billion.
 Castree was found guilty on 12 November 2007.